fancn21th/xyzchat/docs/flow.md

 ![cell](https://cdn.britannica.com/03/114903-050-502CFE8D/Cutaway-drawing-cell.jpg)

 Determining what design system is made of is never a easy job.
-Thought that is where fun begins right?
+However it is where the fun begins right?
 Just give it a try.
 Besides you never start from scratch.
 There are many tools out there for you.
 Many wonderful design systems are open sourced.
 Take [polaris](https://polaris.shopify.com/getting-started) for example, we could build the design system based on it.

 At this time I would like to start from layout the most basic part of design system.
 The glue connected every component together.